 Spinal Cancer Stages

-Spinal cancer stages and grades are based on a standardized system that can be useful for medical professionals when discussing the extent of a cancer’s spread beyond its site of origin.
+Spinal cancer stages and grades are based on a standardized system that can be useful for medical professionals when discussing the aggressiveness and extent of a cancer’s spread beyond its site of origin.
+Both primary and metastatic spinal tumors can be staged and graded; whereas, spinal cord tumors are typically only graded as they rarely spread to other parts of the body.
 Along with many other factors, this information is considered when determining the most appropriate course of treatment for a patient.

 Tumors that develop within the spinal anatomy differ from those that originate in other areas of the body in several key respects.
 For instance, primary spinal tumors rarely spread beyond the spine and central nervous system.
 Therefore, while other cancers are usually classified by stages, there are no formal spinal cancer stages.
 Instead, primary spinal cancer is usually assigned a grade based on the characteristics of the tumor as follows:

-- Grade I – The tumor is slow growing, unlikely to spread to nearby tissue and may be removed through surgery
+- Grade I – The tumor shows benign features and is slow-growing.
+These tumors are unlikely to spread to nearby tissue and may be removed completely through surgery.

-- Grade II – The tumor appears to be slow growing, but can potentially spread to nearby tissue.
+- Grade II – The tumor appears to be slow-growing, but some cells can appear abnormal and have the potential to spread to nearby tissue or recur after removal.

-- Grade IV – The tumor grows and spreads very quickly.
+- Grade IV – The tumor is malignant with features of fast growth and a high propensity to spread very quickly.

 In the Neuro-Oncology Program at Moffitt Cancer Center, we treat patients with all grades and stages of spinal cancer.
 Our multispecialty team of experts collaboratively develops a highly individualized treatment plan for each patient.
 After taking into account a patient’s unique circumstances, we make evidence-based recommendations of the therapies we believe will be most effective for the patient’s specific grade or stage of spinal cancer.